Last updated: 12/01/2012

 Let me be perfectly clear: for most people one of the WiFiRanger (WFR) routers is the one you should have....read more on why I think so, below.
 I may seem to be pushing the WiFiRanger - but that is based on its merits, not because I have anything to do with the company (other than acting as a beta tester).
 There is no other product available that performs all the functions of the WFR with a simple user interface.

 The second picture shows a WiFiRanger Mobile mounted to my batwing antenna.
 The Mobile and Marine are auxiliary radio/antenna devices whose purpose is to pick up more distant access points or hotspots, and repeat them to the WiFiRanger Home or Go routers for redistribution across your network.
 These are not just antennas, but powerful radios in and of themselves.
 They communicate to your Home/Go via Ethernet cable, or wirelessly.
+The current generation of rooftop products is the Elite, and that is shown below.

 • 3G cellular modem